 Tickets, Seating and Special Accommodations

-All guests of graduates are required to have tickets for admission to the ceremony.
-Graduating students are to claim their allotted tickets at Grad Fest.
+All guests of graduates, including infants and children, are required to have tickets for admission to the ceremony.
+Graduating students are to claim their alloted tickets at Grad Fest.

-- Each student participating in the ceremony will receive six tickets.
-Graduates themselves do not need tickets.
+- Each student participating in the ceremony will receive six (6) tickets.
+Graduate themselves do not need tickets.

 - Several hundred graduates are expected to participate in the upcoming ceremony.
 The ticket calculation is purely based upon the size of the graduating class, in conjunction with the capacity of the arena.